seighalani/faratestrepo/readme.txt

-this is a test note for my project.
+this is a test note for industrial project.